fer-nando-machado/typescript-auctions/README.md

 Sample Node REST API written in Typescript that implements a set of endpoints capable of creating auctions, accepting bids, and retrieving information about auctions.

-All endpoints support a Basic authentication schema and user permissions are handled by an authorization middleware.
+Endpoints are protected by a Basic authentication schema.
+User permissions are handled by an authorization middleware.

 Clean architecture was put in practice to ensure the code's testability, reusability and extensibility, resulting in the following layers: